What Does a Year of Elections Mean for Private Equity Investors?

 This year is heavy with elections.
 Roughly half the world’s population lives in countries heading to the polls this year.

-As we cross the halfway point of 2024, we’ve already seen significant results from India to Taiwan, and from South Africa to Indonesia.
+As we edge nearer to the end of 2024, we’ve already seen significant results from India to Taiwan, and from South Africa to Indonesia.
 In Europe, the U.K. elected a Labour government for the first time in 14 years while French voters installed the left-wing New Popular Front as the largest grouping in parliament.

 Coming late in the year, perhaps the most consequential election of all is due in November when U.S. voters select a new president to lead the world’s largest economy.